-Leasehold premises in Totnes with more than 100 years left on the lease are sometimes regarded as a ‘virtual freehold’.
+Leasehold residencies in Totnes with more than 100 years outstanding on the lease are sometimes regarded as a ‘virtual freehold’.
 This is where the lease value the same as a freehold interest in your property.
-In such situations there is often little to be gained by purchasing the reversionary interest unless savings on ground rent and estate charges merit it.
+In such situations there is often little upside in purchasing the reversionary interest unless savings on ground rent and estate charges merit it.

 Lender | Requirement |